Legal arrangements for incapacity

 The payment is made electronically to a nominated bank account.
 It is recommended that a separate account be set up for this purpose.

-In the case of a Ward of Court or an attorney appointed under an enduring power of attorney (see below), the Department of Social Protection will make payments directly to the Committee of the Ward or to the attorney by nominating them as agent for the social welfare recipient.
+In the case of a Ward of Court or an attorney appointed under an enduring power of attorney (see below), the DSP will make payments directly to the Committee of the Ward or to the attorney by nominating them as agent for the social welfare recipient.
 All such payments will be made electronically to a nominated bank account.

 Appointed agents have a legal duty to ensure the money is used for your benefit and they must also deal with other aspects of your social welfare payment.
-This includes notifying the Department of Social Protection of changes to your circumstances.
+This includes notifying the DSP of changes to your circumstances.

 Power of attorney